-(French Lick, IN) – December 13, 2019 – During a reception held for award winners at the Indiana Farm Bureau state convention in French Lick, six Farm Bureau members were honored for their efforts to promote membership in the organization.
+(FRENCH LICK, IN) – Dec.
+10, 2021 – During a reception held for award winners at the Indiana Farm Bureau State Convention in French Lick, Farm Bureau members were honored for their efforts to promote membership in the organization.
 County Farm Bureaus also were recognized for exemplary membership retention and growth achievements.

 The Top Performer award is presented to INFB volunteers who sign 10 or more new voting members during the program year, and the Premier Performer award is presented to the volunteer who signed the highest number of voting members for the organization.

-County Farm Bureaus also were recognized for their efforts in retaining and growing INFB membership.
 The District Defender award was presented to county Farm Bureaus who retain 96% or more of the voting members in their county and recruit the most new members.
-This year’s winners are: Allen County, District 2; Tippecanoe County, District 3; Huntington County, District 4; Fountain County, District 5; Madison County, District 6; Sullivan County, District 7; Brown County, District 8; Gibson County, District 9; and Jackson County, District 10.
+This year’s winners were Pulaski County, District 1; Allen County, District 2; Tippecanoe County, District 3; Adams County, District 4; Morgan County, District 5; Wayne County, District 6; Knox County, District 7; Johnson County, District 8; Gibson County, District 9; and Washington County, District 10.